 What minimum criteria do Bardens tenants need to meet to secure a property?

-- We would need to see evidence of the tenants ability to meet an affordability calculation of 2.5 x the annualised rent figure, either singularly or jointly.
-(For example: If the rent for the property is £800.00pcm, then the tenant would need to demonstrate income of (12 x £800.00) x 2.5 = £24,000 p.a.
+- We would need to see evidence of the tenants ability to meet an affordability calculation of 30 x the monthly rent.
+For example if the rent for the property is £800 pcm, then the tenant would need to demonstrate combined income of (30 x £800) = £24,000 p.a.

 - The tenant must be able to evidence their income source; this can be through evidence from their employer, pension provider, accountant, military allowance confirmation etc.